bartvle/synthacc/README.md

 # Synthacc
 A Python toolbox for kinematic earthquake ground motion modelling!

 The current version is 0.0.1, which means *totally not ready to be used by someone else*, but if you want you can try and help me improving the library!
-For the moment, I will only add the things I need for my PhD.

 Bart Vleminckx @ Royal Observatory of Belgium (bart . vleminckx @ observatory . be)